Ready to formally apply for a CommBank home loan? You’ll need to provide us with some personal details and information.

 Most recent personal and business tax returns, and corresponding ATO Notice of Assessment

-Most recent business financial statements, showing the past two consecutive years' profit and loss information.
+Most recent business financial statements, showing the last two consecutive years' profit and loss information.

 If this isn't possible, please flag this with your Home Lending Specialist.

 If you’re earning rental income from another property, we’ll need to see one of the following:

 A statement or letter from the managing/real estate agent